 Green Head & Leeman

-On the way to Green Head from Jurien Bay, stop at Grigson Lookout for a panoramic view of the coast and Kwongan.
+On the way to Green Head from Jurien Bay, stop at Grigson Lookout for a panoramic view of the coast and the Kwongan heathlands.
 Tiny Green Head (population 280) has several beautiful bays; the horseshoe-shaped Dynamite Bay is the most spectacular and is sheltered for swimmers.
-There's good fishing, snorkelling, surfing and windsurfing here and at nearby Leeman (population 400).